Coulombic antiferromagnet in spin-1/2 pyrochlores with dipole-octupole doublets

 Despite the possibility of exoticity in the long-range ordered systems, the popular search of exotic physics is to examine spin liquid candidates among disordered magnets with frustration such that the frustration enhances the quantum fluctuations and suppresses the magnetic orders down to zero temperature~\cite{Savary_2016,Knolle_2019}.
-In this Letter, we point out that the seemingly ordered pyrochlore Nd$_2$Sn$_2$O$_7$ is likely to be a realistic and rare example of exotically ordered magnet where the emergent gauge field and the fractionalization coexist with the antiferromagnetic order.
+In this Letter, we consider the possibility of fractionalized antiferromagnet in the spin-1/2 quantum pyrochlore antiferromagnet with dipole-octupole doublets where the emergent U(1) gauge field and the fractionalization coexist with the antiferromagnetic order.
 The pyrochlore magnets have been an active topic in the modern research of quantum magnetism and have attracted quite some attention in last two decades~\cite{RevModPhys.82.53,Rau_2019}.
 The classical spin ice has been observed in the pyrochlore spin ice magnets and understood based on the interacting Ising spins~\cite{Bramwell_2001,Castelnovo_2008,Gingras_2009,2008Natur.451...22T}.
 The quantum counterpart, referred as pyrochlore quantum spin ice or pyrochlore ice U(1) spin liquid, is less conclusive~\cite{PhysRevB.69.064404,Gingras_2014,Savary_2016,PhysRevB.86.104412,Bramwell_2020}.
 There have been two kinds of relevant models~\cite{Savary_2016,PhysRevX.1.021002,PhysRevLett.112.167203, PhysRevB.86.104412,PhysRevLett.108.037202,PhysRevB.83.094411, Gingras_2014}.
 Due to the low energy scales of the emergent excitations such as the gauge photons and the fractionalized excitations, the experimental side is less conclusive compared to the classical case.
-So far, the existing candidates that remain disordered and promising are the Tb-based~\cite{PhysRevLett.98.157204}, Pr-based pyrochlores~\cite{cmab8423bib105,cmab8423bib106} with the non-Kramers doublets, and more recently the Ce-based pyrochlores with the dipole-octupole (DO) doublets~\cite{PhysRevLett.115.097202,PhysRevLett.122.187201,Gao_2019, PhysRevB.95.041106,PhysRevResearch.2.013334,Sibille_2020,PhysRevX.12.021015,Bhardwaj_2022,PhysRevResearch.2.023253}.
-The challenge is to establish a close connection between theory and experiments and to identify the qualitative or smoking-gun signatures of exotic properties.
+So far, the existing candidates that remain disordered and promising are the Tb-based~\cite{PhysRevLett.98.157204}, Pr-based pyrochlores~\cite{cmab8423bib105,cmab8423bib106} with the non-Kramers doublets, and more recently the Ce-based pyrochlores, Ce$_2$Sn$_2$O$_7$ and Ce$_2$Zr$_2$O$_7$, with the dipole-octupole (DO) doublets~\cite{PhysRevLett.115.097202,PhysRevLett.122.187201,Gao_2019, PhysRevB.95.041106,PhysRevResearch.2.013334,Sibille_2020,PhysRevX.12.021015,Bhardwaj_2022,PhysRevResearch.2.023253,chen2023distinguishing}.
+No such fractionalized antiferromagnet was previously obtained for the conventional Kramers doublets like Yb$^{3+}$ ions or the non-Kramers doublets like Pr$^{3+}$, and thus we turn to the dipole-octupole doublets and explore its properties and the possible existence.
+We show the system could stabilize another exotic quantum state, namely, the Coulombic antiferromagnet, in addition to the pyrochlore U(1) spin liquid.
+This fractionalized antiferromagnet is analogous to the AF$^{\ast}$ state for the cuprates except that the gauge sector is U(1) in 3D and all the fractionalized quasiparticles are gapped.
+Thus, we refer this exotic state as ``pyrochlore AF$^{\ast}$ state''.